lpardosixtosMs/Speedometer/resources/todomvc/big-dom-generator/README.md

 ## Install using local path

-In the project where we want to use the big-dom-generator package, for example, `Speedometer/resources/todomvc/architecture-examples/react-complex` run:
+In the project where we want to use the big-dom-generator package, E.g. `Speedometer/resources/todomvc/architecture-examples/react-complex` run:

 ```bash
 npm install ../../big-dom-generator --save-dev